 - In February 2020, the Singapore Parliament passed the Singapore Convention on Mediation Act 2020 (“the Act”).
 The introduction of the Act, which gives effect to the Convention, is a significant step in Singapore’s efforts to strengthen its international commercial dispute resolution framework.

-Mr Edwin Tong, SC, Senior Minister of State, Ministry of Law and Ministry of Health, at the UN Headquarters in New York for a handover ceremony of Singapore’s instrument of ratification with the Under-Secretary-General for Legal Affairs and UN Legal Counsel, Mr Miguel de Serpa Soares, and the Acting Chief of the UN Treaty Section, Mr David Nanopoulos, observing.
+Mr Edwin Tong, SC, then-Senior Minister of State, Ministry of Law and Ministry of Health (currently Minister for Culture, Community and Youth and Second Minister for Law), at the UN Headquarters in New York for a handover ceremony of Singapore’s instrument of ratification with the Under-Secretary-General for Legal Affairs and UN Legal Counsel, Mr Miguel de Serpa Soares, and the Acting Chief of the UN Treaty Section, Mr David Nanopoulos, observing.

 On 25 February 2020 , Singapore and Fiji became the first two countries to deposit their respective instruments of ratification of the Convention at the United Nations Headquarters in New York.

-With the deposit on 12 March 2020 of the third instrument of ratification by Qatar, the Convention will enter into force on 12 September 2020.
+With the deposit on 12 March 2020 of the third instrument of ratification by Qatar, the Convention entered into force on 12 September 2020.